Vaesea/godottux/README.md

 - Magic Tiles (sounds too difficult for me to make. if someone were to add this in, that'd be cool!)
 - Snowman (although previously listed, i realized it's not a 0.3.2 enemy. has a small chance of still being added, though)
 - Level Flipping (this sounds too difficult for me to make. if someone were to add this in, that'd be cool!)
+- Angry Stone (Too complicated to add.
+If someone were to add this in, that'd be cool!)

 There also isn't a level editor, not even as a separate program.
 I might try to make one at some point, but for now, just use the template level and worldmap as a base for your level or worldmap.
 You also get to learn Godot while doing this.